ultraio/docs-blockchain/docs/guides/Uniq Factory Management/factory-purchase-options-examples.md

 ## Using purchase option for swapping

 "Swapping" in this case implies the process where the user loses ownership of his Uniq, the Uniq gets destroyed in the process and the user gets a new Uniq from the factory instead.
-The example below requires the user to give up two Uniqs: one from factory 43 and one from factory 44.
+The example below requires the user to give up two Uniqs: one from factory 43 and one from factory 44, no additional UOS payment needed.
 Note how `strategy` is set to 1 ([1 means "burn"](../../contracts/NFT%20Contract/NFT%20Actions/purchase.a.md#supplying-uniqs-for-purchases)).

 ::: details setprchsreq.a
 ```sh